kinyo666/VolvoPenta_ESP32/README.md

 - [Raspberry Pi](https://www.raspberrypi.com/products/) (4B or 5) - Signal K server, InfluxDB and Grafana
 - [InfluxDB OSS](https://www.influxdata.com/downloads/) (>= 2.7.10) - Store Signal K values
 - [Grafana OSS](https://grafana.com/grafana/download?pg=get&plcmt=selfmanaged-box1-cta1&edition=oss) (>= 11.3.0) - Visualize the InfluxDB data

+## HARDWARE SETUP

+> [!CAUTION]
+> The ESP32 MUST be connected to the same 12V electrical circuit as your boat.
+> If not, the INA3221 sensors HAVE TO to be connected to ground on your boat's 12V circuit otherwise you will get inaccurate and irrelevant readings.

 ## HOW TO INSTALL
 1. Edit the library dependencies in [platformio.ini](/platformio.ini) :